 In chronic pancreatitis, replacement therapy must be given for the duration of the animal’s life.
 Three daily feedings of a bland and easily digested diet containing sufficient quantities of good quality proteins and carbohydrates and low levels of fat are recommended (i.e., Prescription Diet, i/d).
 VIOKASE-V is given with each meal at a dosage level sufficient to keep the feces normal.

 Administration And Dosage

-The VIOKASE-V tablets are administered before each meal.
 VIOKASE-V powder is added to moistened dog food (canned or dry).
 Thorough mixing is necessary to bring the enzymes into close contact with the food particles.
 Incubation at room temperature for 15-20 minutes before feeding appears to enhance the digestive process.
-Frequent feeding, at least 3 times daily, is important.
+Frequent feeding, at least 3 times daily is important.